A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Introduction

-For single slot SSA, it is known that any deterministic MAB mechanism (that is, a MAB mechanism with a deterministic allocation and payment rule) suffers a regret of $\Omega(T^{2/3})$ \cite{Babaioff2014}.
-Furthermore, there exists a deterministic MAB mechanism with regret matching the theoretical lower bound \cite{Babaioff2014} and also satisfies the strongest notion of truthfulness (a posteriori to the clicks).
+For single slot SSA, it is known that any deterministic MAB mechanism (that is, a MAB mechanism with a deterministic allocation and payment rule) suffers a regret \cite{Bubeck2012a,Feldman2014} of $\Omega(T^{2/3})$ \cite{Babaioff2014}.
+Furthermore, there exists a deterministic MAB mechanism with regret matching the theoretical lower bound \cite{Babaioff2014} and also satisfies ex-post truthfulness, the strongest notion of truthfulness (a posteriori to the clicks).
 When a more relaxed notion of truthfulness is targeted (truthfulness in expectation of the clicks), the regret guarantee improves to $O(T^{1/2})$~\cite{babaioff2010truthful}.
-The regret can be further improved when randomized mechanisms are used and in fact the regret in this space is $O(\log T)$~\cite{babaioff2010truthful}.
+Truthfulness in expectation has also been achieved in \cite{Gonen2007,Pavlov2009}.
+The regret can be further improved when randomized mechanisms are used and in fact the regret in this space is $O(\log T)$ \cite{babaioff2010truthful,Jain2018}.
 However, the high variance that is inevitable to the payments in randomized mechanisms is a serious deterrent to the use of randomized mechanisms.
+Towards reducing the variance, \cite{Ghalme2017} propose a MAB mechanism using Thompson sampling \cite{jmlrShipraThompson}.
+However the notion of truthfulness achieved is `within period DSIC' and with high probability.
+Thus again, only a weaker notion of truthfulness is achieved compared to ex-post truthfulness.